Trueleveler

 There are two distinct paths, and they are handled differently.

-1. One-off analysis is processed in memory only.
+1. One-off analysis: the file is processed in memory and discarded.
 When you submit a document just to run an analysis, its lifecycle is: receive over TLS → load into RAM → extract text → send to AI API over TLS → discard.
-No file write operations occur at any point in this pipeline.
 Specifically, for this path:

-• Documents are not written to Vercel's filesystem (ephemeral or otherwise)
+• The file is not written to Vercel's filesystem (ephemeral or otherwise)

-• Documents are not stored in object storage
+• The file is not stored in object storage

 • Document contents are not written to application logs or error traces